Akshatkumar69/odata/JSON-Data-Dump.md

 YASP's data dumps are located on [Academic Torrents](http://academictorrents.com/mycollections.php).

 We suggest streaming the file, decompressing and parsing the JSON as you go.
 For an example on how to do this (in Node.js of course), see [here](https://github.com/yasp-dota/yasp/blob/master/dev/export-example.js).
+This script dumps all the match_ids contained in the data file.

 In general:
 * Times are in seconds